 The name Wombwell was carried to England in the enormous movement of people that followed the Norman Conquest of 1066.
 The Wombwell family lived in the South Yorkshire, at Wombwell. where "the family took the local name of Wombwell from the manor in the thirteenth century."
 While this may the case, another reference claims that the progenitor of the family was "Robert de Wombwell, temp King Stephen. [reign: 1135-1154]"

 Early Origins of the Wombwell family

-Mills, A.D., Dictionary of English Place-Names.
-Oxford: Oxford University Press, 1991.
-Print.
-(ISBN 0-19-869156-4) Historically part of the West Riding of Yorkshire, this town lays claim to having the first ever recorded case of scrying (finding stolen property with the help of a crystal ball) in 1467 when William Byg was charged for heresy.
+The surname Wombwell was first found in South Yorkshire, at Wombwell, a small town near Barnsley that dates back to the Domesday Book of 1086 where it was listed as Wanbuelle at that time and literally meant "spring or stream in a hollow, or from a man called Wamba," from the Old English word "wamb" or the personal name + "wella."
+Historically part of the West Riding of Yorkshire, this town lays claim to having the first ever recorded case of scrying (finding stolen property with the help of a crystal ball) in 1467 when William Byg was charged for heresy.
 The oldest ancestor of the family was "Hugh Wombwell of Wombwell, son of Henry Lowell de Wombwell, living in the reign of Edward III."
 Wombwell Hall, near Northfleet in Kent was built by a branch of the family in 1471.
 It was held by the family until 1646, when the local branch of the family died out and John Forterie, a Huguenot refugee from Lille, purchased the estate.

 Early History of the Wombwell family

 This web page shows only a small excerpt of our Wombwell research.
 Another 79 words (6 lines of text) covering the years 1574 and 1696 are included under the topic Early Wombwell History in all our PDF Extended History products and printed products wherever possible.

 Wombwell Spelling Variations